ipcamit/libdescriptor/README.md

 ---
 This is a "compiler-only" version of libdescriptor.
 The original libdescriptor library uses link time optimization for gradients.
 Problem with link type optimization is that several systems, especially Mac, does not support custom ld linkers.
-This is a single file version and hence Enzyme can genertae gradients at compile time, instead of link time.
+This is a single file version and hence Enzyme can generate gradients at compile time, instead of link time.

 Regression:
-- Removed Xi descriptor as it was having problems wih compiler time gradients.
+- Removed Xi descriptor as it was having problems with the compile-time gradients.

 Installation:
 Use conda to install this library.